Pop (ghost): In modern times

 In February 2024, a young woman shared her experience on TikTok, saying that she was six months pregnant with her second child.
 One night, around 10:00 p.m., she left the house to go out for food.
 While walking, she noticed the smell of betel nut and a strange sweet scent that seemed to follow her.
 Later, she had a disturbing dream in which an old woman bit into her womb.
 She believed it was no ordinary dream, but a warning, a sign that a Pop had followed her home and was trying to devour the child growing inside her.

 In late April 2025, a woman named Somkid, who lives in a village in Na Di district, Prachin Buri province, shared that for about six months, strange floating lights had appeared on every Buddhist holy night.
 She claimed to have seen them herself four or five times.
 Villagers also reported that ducks and chickens often died without explanation.

 Somkid's uncle once heard a woman's screams echoing through the village.
 On that same night, he saw her standing in front of his house, yet Somkid insisted she had never gone there.
 She believed these eerie events were caused by a Pop, specifically one known as Pop Laek Na.
 Her belief was reinforced by the fact that her father had once been a shaman.

+In mid-May 2026, a case involving alleged Pop drew public attention in Mueang Mukdahan district, Mukdahan province.
+On May 4, an elderly woman reportedly approached a 66-year-old villager named Duangporn and asked for food.
+Duangporn kindly shared a meal with her.
+According to local reports, the following day Duangporn suddenly developed severe abdominal pain and was seen crying out in agony in a video circulated online.
+She was later taken to hospital, where she died.
+Doctors reportedly determined that the cause was severe cardiac ischemia, or critically reduced blood flow to the heart.
+However, many villagers rejected the medical explanation and instead believed that Duangporn had been attacked by a Pop.
+Rumors quickly spread through the community, fueled by claims that six other villagers had died previously under mysterious circumstances, making Duangporn the seventh alleged victim.

+Curiously, suspicion did not focus primarily on the elderly woman who had asked for food.
+Instead, another elderly woman known as Yai Som (ยายสม, lit.
+'The Old Som'), a close acquaintance of Duangporn who suffers from partial paralysis due to hemiplegia, became the target of accusations.
+Villagers allegedly labeled her a Pop and pressured her to leave the community.
+Deeply distressed by the accusations, she eventually left her home and sought refuge at a local temple.